Fremantle Football Club: Home ground and headquarters

 Fremantle Football Club had its original training and administration facilities at Fremantle Oval from 1995 until 2017.
 On 21 February 2017 the club moved its training and administration facilities to Cockburn ARC, a professional sports training facility and community recreation centre that was constructed in 2015–17 at a price of $109 million, located in the suburb of Cockburn Central.

 The team's home games are played at Perth Stadium (commercially known as Optus Stadium), a 61,000 seat multi-purpose stadium located in the suburb of Burswood.
-The club began playing home matches at the venue in 2018, having previously played home matches at Subiaco Oval from 2001 onward and before that the WACA Ground from 1995 to 2000.
+The club began playing home matches at the venue in 2018, having previously played home matches at Subiaco Oval from 1995 until 2017 and the WACA Ground from 1995 to 2000.

 Songs

 The official song of Fremantle is "Freo Way to Go", a truncated version of the club's original song, "Freo Heave Ho", written by Ken Walther.
 "Freo Way to Go" was adopted in 2011 following a poll on the Dockers' official website, beating out the original and two newly composed songs: "The Mighty Roar of Freo" by Rosco Elliott, and "Freo Freo", written by Fremantle indie rock group and the Dockers' then-number-one ticket holder, Eskimo Joe.
 The poll coincided with updates to the club's guernsey and logo.

 Unlike other AFL team songs, "Freo Way to Go" is played to a contemporary rock tune.
 "Freo Heave Ho" also had a section based on Igor Stravinsky's arrangement of the traditional Russian folk song, "Song of the Volga Boatmen", which was dropped in 2011, leaving only the original composition of Walther.
 Due to its unconventional style, the song is derided by many opposition supporters and defended with equally fierce loyalty by many fans.
 Author and Fremantle fan Tim Winton boasted: "Every other team song sounds like a 'Knees Up Mother Brown' from previous eras.
 We've got a backbeat".

 Fremantle psychedelic groups Pond and Tame Impala, linked by shared members, have both released tributes to the club.
 Pond covered "Freo Heave Ho" in 2013, while Tame Impala's Kevin Parker, after being named the club's number-one ticket holder in 2021, released "Go Freo", a hype track now played at three-quarter time at Fremantle's home games.
 Adding to the Fremantle connection, the song draws inspiration from Bon Scott-era AC/DC.